mdolab/MACH-Aero/machFramework/contribute.rst

 Look at the ``.rst`` files in the ``doc`` section of each repo.

 Building the documentation requires ``sphinx`` and ``numpydoc``, as well as the Sphinx RTD theme.
-To install these dependencies, type
+To install these dependencies, type:

 .. prompt:: bash

     pip install sphinx numpydoc sphinx-rtd-theme

-To build documentation locally, go to the ``doc`` folder and type
+To build documentation locally, go to the ``doc`` folder and type:

 .. prompt:: bash